kalisio/kaabah/docs/guides/understanding-kaabah.md

 * one manager node, `app-dev-manager`, of type `t2.small` with the public IP address `3.115.176.41`.
 * `3` worker nodes, `app-dev-worker-0`, `app-dev-worker-1` and `app-dev-worker-2`, of type of `t3.large`.
 To each worker is attached `2` optimized hard-disk (`sc1`) of `500`GB and these volumes are accessible through the mount points: `/mnt/DATA0` and `/mnt/DATA1`.

-**Kaabah** exposes many more variables allowing you to customize in detail your infrastructure such as specifying a domain name, adding labels, running user scripts...
+**Kaabah** exposes many more variables allowing you to customize in detail your infrastructure such as adding labels, running user scripts...
 Have a look at the complete list of [variables](../reference/configuration-variables.md) and the [tests](https://github.com/kalisio/kaabah/tree/master/tests) as an example.

 ## Cluster